os-chip-design/caravel_leros_2025/README.md

     make setup

-For a Mac setup of the CF RAM (it should be included in the `leros-cfram` target on Linux):
+For a Mac install the CF RAM (it is included in the Makefile on Linux):

     pip3 install --break-system-packages cf-ipm
     ipm install CF_SRAM_1024x32

+then harden the wrapper for the memory

+    make CF_SRAM_1024x32_wrapper

 then build and harden Leros with the CF RAM: